 - Menu – This is very important.
 EVERY coffeehouse website should include a full drink and food menu.
 With a website, you can do things that aren’t possible with a chalkboard menu inside the cafe.
 Describe the drinks.
 Take a photo of each of the desserts.
 In my opinion, you should also list the prices.

 - About the business – Tell the readers what makes the cafe unique.
 Do you have a one-page history that you can share?

-This sidewalk board shows hours, wifi status, the roaster and highlights a menu item.
-Are are these data points on the website?
+This sidewalk board shows hours, wifi status, and the roaster and highlights a menu item.
+Are these data points on the website?

 Once you’ve tackled the basics on the website, include some more elaborate features.
 The following are but a few ideas:

 - Promotional Items – Offer coupons on the website as a way to bring in the casual surfer.
 Last week, I visited a Las Vegas microbrewery because they offered a “free beer” coupon on their website.

 - Employment Opportunities – Is your cafe hiring?
 Devote a page to open positions with job descriptions and qualifications.
 Don’t forget to post the URL in the cafe.
 Maybe one of your customers is seeking a part-time position.